-This section of the website features advice about how to fulfill the new set of College requirements that will take effect in the Fall of 2018.
-Before the start of term in Fall 2018, all students graduating in 2019 or later will be transitioned to these new requirements.
+This section of the website features advice about how to fulfill the new set of College requirements that will take effect in the Fall of 2019.
+Before the start of term in Fall 2019, all students graduating in 2020 or later will be transitioned to these new requirements.
 At that time, any General Education requirements that students have already fulfilled will count toward the new College requirements, as described here.
-(Students graduating in or before 2018, see here.)
+(Students graduating in or before 2019, see here.)

-When students are transitioned to the new College requirements for Fall 2018, some successfully completed General Education requirements may count toward the new distribution requirement.
+When students are transitioned to the new College requirements before the start of term in Fall 2019, some successfully completed General Education requirements may count toward the new distribution requirement.
 Learn how.